tamarin-pq3/tamarin-pq3/README.md

 # Formal Analysis of the iMessage PQ3 Protocol

-This repository contains the formal models, proofs, and a pseudocode specification of iMessage PQ3, a state-of-the-art messaging protocol providing strong security guarantees even against adversaries with quantum-computing capabilities.
+This repository contains the formal models for the Tamarin prover, associated proofs, and a pseudocode specification of iMessage PQ3, a state-of-the-art messaging protocol providing strong security guarantees even against adversaries with quantum-computing capabilities.

-This work is currently under submission for scientific publication.
+This work is part of a scientific paper available as a pre-print here: https://eprint.iacr.org/2024/1395

+The paper has been accepted for publication at USENIX Security 2025.

 ## Prerequisites